07 February 2013 by Jessica Boston

 Top 10 Recommendations for a Fabulous Holiday in Brittany!

-If you are looking for a fabulous family holiday in Brittany, then take a look at our Top 10 Recommendations below for a fun-filled holiday to remember!
+If you are looking for a fabulous family holiday in Brittany, then take a look at our Top 10 Recommendations for great days out below!
+There is so much to see and do in this lovely region of France you’re sure to find something to please all the family; gorgeous beaches, fun festivals, historic sites and plenty of adventures await!

 1. Go to the beach!

-For a more secluded experience go off the beaten track to discover hidden coves and quiet bays like Lantecoste, Plouescat and Port Manech.
-And if you’re interested in surfing you can catch a wave at Baie des Trepasses or La Torche.
+For a more secluded experience go off the beaten track to discover hidden coves and quiet bays like Ile Vierge at Morgat or Plage de la Comtesse at Saint-Quay-Portrieux.
+And if you’re interested in surfing you can catch a wave at Baie des Trepasses or Plage du Goulien on the Crozon Peninsular.

 With wonderful seafood restaurants, majestic cliff top walks, exciting boat trips to offshore islands, water and beach sports and of course plenty of relaxing in the sun, Brittany beach life is not to be missed.